Special Emergency Leave Plan

 Duration, Alignment and Interpretation:

 This plan will remain in place until the emergency has ended or ninety (90) calendar days from implementation, whichever occurs first.
-The President will secure additional approval from the Board of Governors if the plan requires extension beyond ninety (90) calendar days.
+The President or his/her designee will secure additional approval from the Board of Governors if the plan requires extension beyond ninety (90) calendar days.

 As necessary, this plan may be modified to align with any federal or state legislation, regulation, declaration, executive order or other authoritative document.

 If any current WVU rule, policy, procedure or practice cannot be aligned with this plan, then this plan is controlling.

 Authority to interpret this plan rests with the President or his/her designee.